Reviewable/nodefire/README.md

  * Generates a unique string that can be used as a key in Firebase.
  * @return {string} A unique string that satisfies Firebase's key syntax constraints.
  */
-generateUniqueKey()
+newKey()

 /**
- * Returns the current timestamp after adjusting for the Firebase-computed server time offset.
+ * The current timestamp after adjusting for the Firebase-computed server time offset.
- * @return {number} The current time in integer milliseconds since the epoch.
  */
-now()
+now

 /**
  * Returns whether or not this NodeFire instance is equivalent to the provided NodeFire instance.